Fall & Spring Semester: Courses are offered once a week (Monday, Tuesday, Wednesday, or Thursday) from 4:45pm-7:45pm.

 This course is an introduction to science and research in Kinesiology.
 It is designed to foster an understanding of the research employed in the subdisciplines.
 It is also intended to prepare the student to write comprehensive literature reviews.
 Ethical issues in research are discussed, the qualities of good research are reviewed, and students learn how to critically analyze the empirical research in our field.

-KINES 305 Philosophical Foundations of Kinesiology (Summer and Every Other Fall)
+KINES 305 Philosophical Basis of Kinesiology (Summer and Every Other Fall)

 This course is an introduction to the basic foundations of philosophy as they relate to the sport and physical activity domain.
 The course is designed to promote an understanding of the nature of philosophy and the major schools of philosophical thought.
 Topics include: The importance of philosophy to physical education and athletics; various teaching and coaching philosophies; ethical issues in sport and physical activity (e.g. drug use); and close examinations of contemporary social issues associated with race, ethnicity, and gender.

 KINES 320 Administration of Kinesiology (Summer ONLY)

 This course is designed to give students an understanding and appreciation of the administrative process as it applies to K-12 and college physical education and athletic programs.
 Current literature in the areas of business and management are discussed.
 Topics include: developing administrative styles; diversity issues as they relate to effective management of human resources; revenue acquisition and budget development; media relations; intraorganizational competition; sponsorship acquisition and retention; marketing; and event management.